Keyhole Mitral Valve Replacement Surgery

 - Women under 50 considering pregnancy: If you’re planning to have children, warfarin (required with mechanical valves) can harm a developing baby during the first trimester.
 In these cases, we may recommend a tissue valve instead.
 If a mechanical valve is still the best option, you’ll need to switch to injectable thinners during pregnancy for safety.

-Keyhole mitral valve repair or replacement is minimally invasive and presents fewer risks than open-heart surgery.
+Keyhole mitral valve replacement is minimally invasive and presents fewer risks than open-heart surgery.
 It is performed through a small incision over the right side of the chest between the ribs and does not require cutting any bone.

-The wound heals within seven to 10 days and is cosmetically very appealing.
+The wound recovers within seven to 10 days and is cosmetically very appealing.
 This is the preferred technique for mitral valve repair keyhole surgery at The Keyhole Heart Clinic, and our preferred location is The London Clinic.

 We do not use robotic arms, like the Da Vinci Robot, since we have become highly skilled in the use of specially designed surgical instruments to perform the surgery with extreme accuracy.